-She was not declared the Heir Apparent when her uncle, King Edward VIII, abdicated because of the possibility of a male heir.
+Was not declared the heir apparent when her uncle, King Edward VIII, abdicated because of the possibility of a male heir.

-Official title after March 26, 1953: Elizabeth II, By the Grace of God, of the United Kingdom of Great Britain and Northern Ireland, and of her other Realms and Territories, Queen, Head of the Commonwealth, Defender of the Faith
+Official title after March 26, 1953: Elizabeth the Second, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland and of Her other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith.

-Timeline: May 29, 1926 - Princess Elizabeth Alexandra Mary, third in line to the throne is christened.
+May 29, 1926 - Princess Elizabeth Alexandra Mary, third in line to the throne, is christened.
 She is the first royal child to be christened in the chapel at Buckingham Palace and wears a gown made of lace worn by Queen Elizabeth I.

 December 11, 1936 - Elizabeth becomes heir presumptive when her father becomes King George VI, after the abdication of his brother King Edward VIII.